Frequently Asked Questions:

 How much CO2 does my car produce?

-For a 'typical' mid-sized American automobile: about 4 tons (8000 lbs!) of CO2 for every 10,000 miles driven.
+A typical mid-sized American automobile produces about 4 tons (8000 lbs!) of CO2 for every 10,000 miles driven.
 Or, slightly less than 1 pound of CO2 per mile.
-If you drive a small fuel-efficient car, you produce less CO2 per mile; if you drive a large car, you produce more than the average.
+If you drive a small fuel-efficient car, you produce less CO2 per mile; if you drive a large car, you produce more.
+How much is a pound of CO2?
+In terms of volume, it would fill a typical residential living room; just one pound!

 Yikes!
 What can I do about that?